kelveden/ring-jwt/README.md

 a time in the future)
   - As for `exp`, the `leeway-seconds` setting can be used to introduce a leeway on this check.

+> **IMPORTANT**: by default a missing token will simply cause authentication to be skipped - to override this behaviour set the `reject-missing-token?` setting (see below).
+> This to allow for the common scenario where authentication is only required on a subset of endpoints (e.g. to skip authentication on a healthcheck endpoint).
+It is
+> therefore expected that any token would then be used for authorization: and a missing token would cause this authorization to fail.

 ## Usage
 ```clj
 (require '[ring.middleware.jwt :as jwt])